codescape/jira-scrum-poker/docs/join-scrum-poker-session.md

 The preferred and easiest way is the so called `Active Sessions` page which can be accessed from the main navigation menu `Boards` provided by Jira Software where you can find another `Active Sessions` link.

 This page can also be accessed from the `Scrum Poker` dropdown that is visible on every agile board in Jira.
-This dropdown might not be shown depending on the `Show Dropdown on Boards` setting as explained on the [Scrum Poker configuration](/scrum-poker-configuration) page.
+This dropdown might not be shown depending on the `Show Dropdown on Boards` setting as explained on the [Configuration](/configuration) page.

 ![Navigate to the active sessions page](/images/start-scrum-poker-session-open-active-sessions.png)